pieterberg/Smartie-Sorter/documentation/components.md

 Labels are used to provide electrical information and to orient the removable components.

 The labels should be printed using a label maker, such as the Brother PT-H110 label maker, using 12&nbsp;mm black on white laminated tape.
-The labels should then be affixed in position and sealed using a satin clear coat.
+The labels should then be affixed in position and sealed using a water-based satin clear coat.

 ### 1.6.
 Connectors